Spotting Repeat Fraudsters (Device Fingerprinting)

 Vendor Landscape

-Device intelligence vendors vary significantly in what signals they collect, how large their consortium networks are, and how they deliver decisions.
-The table below compares vendors on capabilities, not marketing claims.
+Vendors vary a lot.
+What they collect, how big the consortium is, how they hand you a decision.
+The table below compares capabilities, not marketing claims.

 Comparison by Capability